ChrisLindland/racecar-website/docs/week1/01_monday/lab2.md

 ## Controlling the car
 Once you've successfully ssh'd in, type `teleop`.
 This will allow us to actually drive the car.
 If there is an error about it being unable to connect to the joystick, end the program (ctrl-C) and try again.
 If there is still an error, as a TA for help.

 Now you can drive the car using the controller!
 The cars have a Dead Man's Switch for safety; this means that to use the controller to drive, you have to hold down LB at the same time.
 If the Mode light is turned on, press Mode.
-The controller must also be in the D mode (this is changed by a switch in between the bumpers).
+The controller must also be in the X mode (this is changed by a switch in between the bumpers).
 Try driving around!
 The left joystick controls speed, and the right joystick turns.

 Keep in mind that these are expensive piece of equipment; always be aware of your/the car's surroudings when driving, and communicate with other teams that are also driving their cars to avoid damaging them.